 The eyes require normal blood circulation for nourishment and healthy regeneration of cells.
-The capillaries that bring nourishment to the eyes are very small.
+The capillaries that bring nourishment to the eyes allowing for normal regeneration are very small.
 If these tiny blood vessels are damaged or blocked for any reason, regeneration of cells is limited.
 In the absence of regeneration from normal blood flow, there is degeneration.
+I

-About half of the AMD patients at the Arkansas Acupuncture Center are receiving treatment for wet AMD with conventional therapy; usually shots in the eye that help to control the bleeding and growth of unwanted blood vessels.
-Many have wet AMD in only one eye.
-Patients with wet AMD may lose vision very quickly and are more likely to “try anything”, including acupuncture.
+About half of the AMD patients at the Arkansas Acupuncture Center are receiving treatment for wet AMD with conventional therapy.
+Patients with wet AMD may lose vision very quickly and are more likely to “try anything”, including microacupuncture.

 When a patient with wet AMD has active leaking but is not a candidate for conventional intervention such as Visudyne or Lucentis, the treatments can help to restore vision by aiding the eye in the natural cleansing process.
 Supplements and proper diet help to strengthen blood vessels in patients with wet AMD, such as avoiding cold foods, icy drinks, spicy foods and artificial sweetner, and eating foods high in vitamin K, such as kale and alfalfa.

 Too often patients stop coming to the clinic for treatments because their macular degeneration turned from “dry” to “wet.”
-It is this misconception about there being a difference between dry and wet AMD that causes this reaction.
+It is this misconception.
 They believe that the treatments can no longer help them, that since they now have the “wet” kind their condition can be helped by getting shots of Avastin or Lucentis.
-Although these treatments may be necessary to stop the leaking, they do not help the macular degeneration, the drugs only help the leaking.
+Although these treatments may be necessary to stop the leaking, they do not help the underlying macular degeneration, the drugs only help the growth of unwanted blood vessels and leaking.
 The cells of the retina continue to degenerate because they still have macular degeneration.

 Macular degeneration, often referred to as age-related macular degeneration (AMD) is the leading cause of severe vision loss in people over age 50.